 When it comes down to it, you just can’t ignore the power of valuable video content.

-Infographics help businesses educate their audiences and provide useful information that can add value for leads and customers.
+Infographics help content marketers educate their audiences and provide useful information that can add value for leads and customers.
 This visual content marketing format helps viewers better visualize data such as statistics so that they can have a better idea of why something is valuable or how something works.
 Here’s an example of a compelling infographic from NY Brite, a home and office cleaning company:

 This infographic explains different elements of carpet cleaning that consumers need to be aware of.
 Notice that the infographic is branded with NY Brite’s logo.